oosmoxiecode/xgui.js/README.md

 The idea is to be able to quickly set up a bunch of sliders, knobs, colorPickers, etc. and bind the values of these to objects or functions.

-It gives you a bunch of gui stuff, like these(click screenshot to open, or a more touch friendly one [here](http://oosmoxiecode.github.com/examples/xgui.js/testbed_touch.html)):
+It gives you a bunch of gui stuff, like [these](http://oosmoxiecode.github.io/examples/xgui.js/testbed.html)(or a more touch friendly one [here](http://oosmoxiecode.github.com/examples/xgui.js/testbed_touch.html)):

 [![example](http://oosmoxiecode.github.com/assets/xgui.png)](http://oosmoxiecode.github.com/examples/xgui.js/testbed.html)